 - a.
 It provides an appropriate mix of dwelling types and tenures as required by Policy WICK1. - b.
 It provides for affordable housing to meet the requirements of the Suffolk Coastal Local Plan. - c.
 The boundary of physical development, including any access roads/driveways, is to extend no further than the line between the Walnuts Lane junction with the bridleway and the north west corner of the cemetery as shown on the Policy Map.
 The western edge of the development must be planted with native species hedges and trees to provide a visual screen. - d.
-The Old School Building is to be retained in order to accommodate uses that provide benefit to local businesses and/or the community.
-Any use must ensure that appropriate parking provision is made. - e.
+The Old School Building should be retained and incorporated sensitively into the layout of the site.
+The layout should ensure that the building has appropriate parking provision for its intended use. - e.
 Vehicular access must be from the High Street (B1438). - f.
 Pedestrian and cycle access links will be provided to the High Street, Walnuts Lane and the playing field/Penny Field. - g.
 Provision of public open space, including formal play space if a need is identified. - h.
 Sensitive design in the area adjacent to the north boundary, Penny field and playing field will be required in order to preserve the character of these open spaces. - i.
 A footpath (public right of way) is to be provided along the southern boundary from the High Street to Walnuts Lane.
-Sensitive design in the area adjacent to the southern boundary will be required in order to preserve the setting of the Parish Cemetery. - j.
-Investigation using geophysical survey to inform trenched evaluation prior to determination of any application for planning permission will be required.
+Sensitive design in the area adjacent to the southern boundary will be required in order to preserve the setting of the Parish Cemetery.